Khyathi2000/OOADProject/README.md

-# OOADProject on aplication of OOP
+# OOADProject on application of OOP